Updated: 4th December 2019

 Winter Lights Dublin

 Better yet, the lights are eco-friendly, using the most advanced energy efficient technology available.
-The sites will be illuminated from sunset till 2am each night up until January 2nd 2019 so get in to see them before they’re gone and enjoy the wonder of Christmas in Dublin!
-A full list of locations can be found on the Dublin City Council website.
+The sites will be illuminated from sunset till 2am each night up until New Year’s Day.
+So get in to see them before they’re gone and enjoy the wonder of Christmas in Dublin!

 Stephen’s Green Shopping Centre